brndnmtthws/brndn-io/content/posts/when-bureaucracy-is-the-goal/index.md

 highly skilled but don't care much about clout chasing, you are SOL unless you were Stanford roomies with the CEO.

-The data backs this up.
 One [analysis of tech hiring from researchers at MIT and Columbia](https://www.nber.org/papers/w28925) found that candidates from elite universities were 34% more likely to receive interviews than equally qualified candidates from less prestigious institutions.
 And according to [LinkedIn's Economic Graph Research](https://economicgraph.linkedin.com/), approximately 40% of senior hires at FAANG companies circumvent standard hiring processes entirely.

 These companies _don't want_ to hire very smart or talented people, either.
 Very smart and talented people have lower tolerance thresholds for dumb processes and